-From the Awang Airport in Cotabato City, you can take a trike to the city’s van terminal and board a GT Express Van to Midsayap.
-Trike drivers do not observe standard tariff so the fare would definitely depend on your haggling skills, but ₱20 will do, with the trike filled with passengers.
-Van Fare to Midsayap is ₱60 and travel time may last up to an hour.
+From the Awang Airport in Cotabato City, you can take a trike to the city’s van terminal, and then board a GT Express Van to Midsayap.
+By the way, trike drivers do not observe standard tariff, so the fare would definitely depend on your haggling skills. ₱20 will do if you ride a trike filled with passengers.
+The van fare to Midsayap is ₱60 and travel time may last up to an hour.

 From Midsayap, you can hire a habal-habal to Asik-Ask Falls in Upper Dado, Municipality of Alamada.
 Habal-habal drivers in Midsayap normally ask ₱1000, round-trip for two passengers.
 You can haggle its down to ₱800.
 Travel time is 1.5 hours.

-Or, for a cheaper option, you get off at Libungan, instead of Midsayap, and hire a habal-habal to Asik-Asik Falls for only ₱700 for a round-trip of two.
-Since most accommodations are in Midsayap and you need at least 6 hours to travel to, explore, and enjoy Asik-Asik, you will probably get off at Midsayap and travel the next day to Asik-Asik.
+Since most accommodations are in Midsayap and you need at least 6 hours to travel, explore, and enjoy Asik-Asik Falls, you will probably get off at Midsayap, and then travel the next day to Asik-Asik.
 You can still avail the cheaper option since Libungan is just 20-peso trike ride away from Midsayap.

-There are also vans (GT Express) and buses coming from General Santos, Kidapawan, and Davao to Cotabato City and these will pass both Midsayap and Libungan.
+There are also vans (GT Express) and buses coming from General Santos, Kidapawan, and Davao to Cotabato City and these will pass both the municipalities of Midsayap and Libungan.